 She had been pushing the clutch instead of the brake.
 "On the old car the clutch was in the middle!"

-Needless to say, she didn't get behind the wheel of that car again.
-But from that day on, I become chauffeur.
+Needless to say, she did not get behind the wheel of that car again.
+However from that day on, I become her chauffeur.

-That summer, following the higher school certificate, I spent a month in Melbourne, first competing in the annual Maccabean Games, which brings together Jewish athletes from around Australia, and then at Bnei Akiva interstate camp.
-I left the month-old car parked in its spot by the side of the house, in the place we never got around to putting up a carport.
+That summer, following the higher school certificate exams, I spent a month in Melbourne, first competing in the swimming competitions at the annual Maccabean Games, which brings together Jewish athletes from around Australia, and then at Bnei Akiva interstate camp.
+I left the month-old car parked in its spot by the side of the house, in the place where we never got around to putting up a carport.

 Four weeks into my absence -- camp had finished and I was spending a few more days with friends in Melbourne before returning home -- I get a panicked phone call.
 I wasn't easy to find -- remember this was fifteen years before the first cell phones.
 And I was sleeping with different friends each night.